GSG-K3/next-js-workshop/docs/What-is-Next-js.md

 - **Next.js is built around six core principles:**

   1. **Zero Configuration**:
 by setting up your next.js app you'll gain an **automatic code splitting**, **file-system based** routing and **hot code reloading**.
-Say bye for these sad long loading days!
+Say bye for these long boring loading days!

      <img src="https://media1.giphy.com/media/l4FGs5dbisGxm5b9e/giphy.gif" width="250" height="200">

       -But wait a minute! what do you mean exactly by these weird terminologies? 🤨<br/>
       =Here we GOO :fire:
-        + **Automatic code splitting:** is were your browser load/([lazy-load](https://reactjs.org/docs/code-splitting.html)) only what the user needs right now. no need for dozens of folders to be loaded here.
+        + **Automatic code splitting:** is were your browser load/([lazy-load](https://reactjs.org/docs/code-splitting.html)) only what user needs right now. no need for dozens of unnecessary folders to be loaded here.
         + **File-system based routing**:
-        This is one of the exceptional cool features that next.js provide to have an Auto Routing.
-For the purpose of simplicity :point_right:  you would love working with on this in depth on [Routing section](./Pages.md). just keep it in mind till then.
+        This is one of the exceptional cool features that next.js provides to have an Auto Routing.
+For the purpose of simplicity :point_right:  you would love working with this in depth on [Routing section](./Pages.md). just keep it in mind till then.
         + **Hot code reloading**:
            As simple as it is :cyclone:, whenever you make changes at files, next.js will automatically apply the changes in your browser.  for more see [HMR](https://webpack.js.org/concepts/hot-module-replacement/)